antoniovl/chat-proxy/README.md

 # chat-proxy

 This project illustrates basic concepts of client-server network programming.
-I used it as part of my didactic material for my Distributed Systems class.

 The project consists of 3 modules:
-* chat-proxy-shared, with common classes used on the client and the server.
+* chat-proxy-shared, with common data classes used on the client and the server.
 * chat-proxy-server: Server for the chat service.
 This may be incorrectly named "proxy" as is no real proxy.
 It just accepts new clients, and when 2 peers want to communicate it will pipe their input/output.
 * chat-proxy-client: A small Swing app to communicate with the server.